MrRevillod/Pixels/README.md

 - `--input` or `-i`: The input file or directory
 - `--rename` or `-r`: The new filename, only new filename without extension

-- `--quality` or `-q`: The quality of the image, from 1 to 80 (default 80), can be higher until 100, but it's not recommended because the file size will be too big.
+- `--quality` or `-q`: The quality of the image, from 1 to 80 (default 80), can be higher until 100, but it's not recommended for small images because the file size will be too big.

 ## Optional